paulskirk53/Observatory-wiki/Programming Ideas.md

 Note - there may be a bug in the current trial implementation of the above.
 The sta is issued on connection and uses the park azimuth by reading the profile, but the new value from the setup dialog is not written to the profile until the setup() dialog is dismissed.
 So the previous value of the park position will be used.
 Try using the variable that's used to write the profile on 'ok', as that will contain the changed park place if it is accessible.

+use this when converting the numericupdown value tostring in the setupdialogform.cs ToString("0.##");
+same for homeplace.